vjvishaljha/Breast-Cancer-Deep-Learning/README.md

 # The data can be used from sklearn dataset i.e from sklearn.datasets import load_breast_cancer

     #Our Goal is to predict the type of breast cancer one have by looking the different Parameters.

+    #Libraries Used
+    1.Pandas
+    2.Numpy
+    3.Matplotlib.pyplot
+    4.keras
+    5.sklearn